Dog Bite Lawyers in Washington, D.C.

 In D.C., it is held that if a dog bites a person while it is at large, the violation of section 8-1808 is not negligence per se, but rather only evidence of the negligence.
 In the example of Chadbourne v.
 Kappaz, the court approved the trial court’s instruction to the jury.

 The instruction was that an owner allows his or her animals to go at large if:

 - He or she intentionally allows the animal to do so

 - Fails to exercise due care in keeping the animal from going at large

 In terms of determining the care required, the jury was instructed to consider the dog’s propensities that are known to the owner.

-Therefore, D.C.’s statutes create one exception to the one bite rule: a victim does not have to prove scienter if he or she is bitten by a dog while the dog is at large and is at large as a result of the owner’s negligence.
+Therefore, Washington, D.C.’s statutes create one exception to the one-bite rule: A victim does not have to prove scienter if he or she is bitten by a dog at large as a result of the owner’s negligence.

 Dog Owner Negligence